brankohbk/threadmaker/README.md

-# 𝕏 Post Clipper
+# 𝕏 Thread Maker

 ## What?

-This app lets you clip your posts (formerly tweets) to fit in the 280 characters limit for free tier users on 𝕏.
+This app lets you clip your posts (formerly tweets) to fit the 280 characters limit for free tier users on 𝕏 and build a thread.

 ## Why?